DigixGlobal/etc-redemption/README.md

 * **ETC Chain** Ethereum Classic Mainnet
 * **RTC** Redemption Token Contract
 * **DGD-ETCR** DigixDAO Ethereum Classic Redemption Tokens
-* **Snapshot Block** Block on ETH chain where data is collected determine DGD balances and thus redemption token ledger
+* **Snapshot Block** Block on ETH chain where data is collected to determine DGD balances and thus populate the RTC ledger
-* **Activation Block** The block on ETC chain where the redemption token is activated (after this block, transfers and redemptions are allowed)
+* **Activation Block** The block on ETC chain where the DGD-ETCR is activated (after this block, transfers and redemptions are allowed)
-* **MultiSig** Contracts for holding funds and executing methods on both ETH and ETC chains
+* **MultiSig** contracts for holding funds and executing methods on both ETH and ETC chains

 ## Changes to Proposal v1